Ghosts6/LeetCode_exercise/Solution/Successful Pairs of Spells and Potions.md

 # 📜 Successful Pairs of Spells and Potions

 ## 💡 Intuition
-The problem requires finding how many successful pairs can be formed by multiplying each spell with a potion such that the product is greater than or equal to a given success threshold.
-To efficiently solve this, we can leverage sorting and binary search to quickly count the number of valid potions for each spell.
+The problem requires finding pairs of *spells* and *potions* such that the product of each pair meets or exceeds a given `success` threshold.
+We need to determine the number of valid potions for each spell efficiently to minimize time complexity.

+This approach combines sorting and binary search to quickly count valid pairs:

+1. **Sorting the Potions Array**: Sorting allows us to apply binary search on the potions, enabling efficient lookups for the minimum required potion strength.
+2. **Binary Search**: For each spell, calculate the minimum potion strength needed to reach the `success` threshold.
+Using binary search, find the index of the first potion meeting this strength in the sorted potions array.
+3. **Counting Valid Pairs**: The number of successful pairs for a given spell is the count of potions from the found index to the end of the array.

 ## 🛠️ Approach
-1. Sort the Potions Array: By sorting the potions array, we enable efficient searching.
-For each spell, the problem then reduces to finding the first potion that, when multiplied by the spell, meets or exceeds the success threshold.
+1. **Sort the Potions Array**: By sorting the `potions` array, the task of finding the first valid potion (i.e., the smallest potion that can create a successful pair) becomes efficient.

-2. Binary Search for Valid Potions:
-For each spell, calculate the minimum potion strength needed to form a successful pair by dividing success by the spell.
+2. **Calculate Minimum Required Strength**: For each spell, calculate the required minimum strength for the potion as `minPotionStrength = success / spell`.
+This gives the threshold potion strength that must be met or exceeded.

-Use binary search to find the first potion in the sorted array that is equal to or greater than this calculated value.
-The count of successful pairs for that spell is simply the number of potions from this index to the end of the array.
+3. **Binary Search for Valid Potions**: Perform a binary search on the sorted `potions` array to find the index of the first potion that meets or exceeds `minPotionStrength`.
+The count of valid potions is simply the number of potions from this index onward.

-3. Result Storage: Store the count of valid potions for each spell in a result array, which is then returned.
+4. **Store the Result**: Record the count of valid potions for each spell in a `result` array.

 ## ⏰ Complexity
-- Time complexity:O(m log m + n log m)

-- Space complexity:O(n)
+- **Time Complexity**: \(O(m \log m + n \log m)\) where \(m\) is the length of `potions` and \(n\) is the length of `spells`.
+Sorting the `potions` array takes \(O(m \log m)\), and for each spell, we perform a binary search which takes \(O(\log m)\).
+- **Space Complexity**: \(O(n)\) for storing the results for each spell.

 ## 💻 Code